-Visiting Assistant Professor of Practice, Literature and Creative Writing
+Visiting Associate Professor of Practice, Literature and Creative Writing

 Education: BA Queens University; MA Johns Hopkins University

 Tishani Doshi is an award-winning poet, dancer, and novelist.
 She has published six books of fiction and poetry.
 Her most recent books are, Girls Are Coming Out of the Woods, a collection of poems, shortlisted for the Ted Hughes Award and published in the USA (Copper Canyon Press), UK (Bloodaxe) and India (HarperCollins) — and a novel, "Small Days and Nights," published in the USA (Norton) and UK, India, and Australia (Bloomsbury), and forthcoming in several languages.

 The body is central to Doshi's work.
 For fifteen years she worked as the lead dancer of legendary Indian choreographer Chandralekha's troupe and performed on stages all over the world.
 She is currently writing a memoir on dance and the body.